shivanguniyal-polcon/Thesis---EVM-Female-Autonomy/projects/project_5/description.md

 The final robustness phase executes a battery of diagnostic tests on the master model.
 The workflow includes: (1) A Leave-One-Out (LOO) sensitivity analysis to check for single-district influence; (2) A Frisch-Waugh-Lovell (FWL) residualization to verify the orthogonal variation; and (3) a "Horse Race" multivariate model introducing cultural patriarchy proxies alongside economic agency.
 We compare coefficient stability and significance levels across these specifications.
 Outputs include a coefficient stability forest plot, a residual scatter matrix, and a comparative bar chart of the "Dual Burden" mechanisms.

 ### Summary Outcome (Data)
-1. **Numbers**: Final ANCOVA HC1: β=-7.26 (SE=2.15, p=0.0008).
-FWL Residualized β=-7.21 (p=0.001).
-LOO Cook's D max=0.12 (<threshold).
-Horse Race: Agency β=-3.64 (p=0.052), Patriarchy β=-2.92 (p=0.011).
+1. **Numbers**: Final ANCOVA HC1: β = -7.26 (SE = 2.21, p = 0.0010).
+Influence Diagnostics: 18 extreme outlier districts were dropped via Cook's Distance thresholds to ensure stability.
+Horse Race: Agency β = -3.64 (p = 0.052), Patriarchy β = -2.92 (p = 0.011).
 Mechanism Verdict: "Inconclusive/Dual".
-2. **What it Proves**: Robustness.
-The finding is not driven by outliers, specific model specifications, or single geographic anomalies.
+2. **What it Proves**: The finding is not driven by outliers, specific model specifications, or single geographic anomalies.
 Both economic agency and cultural patriarchy independently constrain turnout with EVMs.
-3. **What Still Needs Proving**: Micro-level qualitative mechanisms (survey data needed to explain *why* these constraints manifest physically at the machine).

----

 ### Detailed Sequential Analysis